Monstera is a tropical plant that is famous for its fenestrated leaves. But I bet you have not heard about the benefits they have to offer.

 4. Symbolism of Happiness

-According to Feng Shui, an ancient Chinese practice harmonizing humans with their surroundings, Monstera brings happiness and stimulates big dreams.
+According to Feng Shui, an ancient Chinese practice of harmonizing humans with their surroundings, Monstera brings happiness and stimulates big dreams.

 It makes a mighty beautiful plant with some delightful symbols around the world.